 All children took KALYDECO oral granules mixed with 1 teaspoon of soft food or liquid every 12 hours with fat-containing food.
 All children continued to take their other CF treatments

 After taking KALYDECO:

 Sweat chloride decreased on average by -45 mmol/L at Week 24.

-Sweat chloride is the amount of salt in your child’s sweat.
-A decrease in sweat chloride levels does not mean there will be an improvement in lung function (FEV1).
+Sweat chloride is a measure of the amount of salt in a person's sweat.
+A decrease in sweat chloride levels does not mean there will be an improvement in lung function (FEV1*).

 Because no one in this study took placebo, it is not known if changes in sweat chloride were due to KALYDECO.

 †FEV1=forced expiratory volume, or how much air a person can exhale in a forced breath in 1 second.